amanuel-meketa/imagine_todo_api/README.md

 Taskify
-This project is a backend Task Management System developed using C# ASP.NET Core 8, following Clean Architecture principles.
-It offers comprehensive functionality including token-based authentication, CRUD operations for tasks and users, task assignment, user privilege management, and various architectural patterns such as MediatoR, CQRS pattern, Automapper, and Repository Pattern.
-To facilitate easy deployment and scalability, the system is containerized using Docker and managed with Docker Compose, which includes three services: the task service, PostgreSQL database, and PGAdmin to visualize and interact with the database.
+Taskify is a robust backend Task Management System developed using C# ASP.NET Core 8, designed around Clean Architecture principles.
+It incorporates key architectural patterns such as MediatoR, CQRS, Automapper, and Repository Pattern.
+For streamlined deployment and scalability, the system is containerized using Docker and orchestrated with Docker Compose.
+It comprises three services: the task service, PostgreSQL database, and PGAdmin for efficient database management.

 Features
-Token-Based Authentication
+Token-Based Authentication: Secure authentication mechanism for user access.
-CRUD Functionality for Tasks and Users.
+CRUD Functionality for Tasks and Users: Comprehensive operations for managing tasks and users.
-Task Assignment
-Fluent Validation: Utilizes Fluent Validation for input validation to ensure data integrity.
-MediatoR: Implements MediatoR for handling requests and responses, promoting better organization and maintainability of application logic.
+Task Assignment: Assign tasks efficiently within the system.
+Fluent Validation: Ensures data integrity through robust input validation.
+MediatoR: Organized request and response handling for improved maintainability.
-CQRS Pattern: Utilizes the CQRS pattern for improved separation of concerns and scalability by segregating command and query responsibilities.
+CQRS Pattern: Enhanced separation of concerns and scalability.
-Automapper: Uses Automapper for object-to-object mapping, simplifying data transfer between layers and reducing boilerplate code.
+Automapper: Simplifies object-to-object mapping, reducing boilerplate code.
-Repository Pattern: Follows the Repository Pattern for data access, enhancing code maintainability and facilitating unit testing.
+Repository Pattern: Facilitates data access and unit testing.
-Clean Architecture Principles: Built following Clean Architecture principles, enhancing maintainability, scalability, and testability of the system.
+Clean Architecture Principles: Ensures maintainability, scalability, and testability.
-Swagger Documentation: Interactive API documentation provided through Swagger.
+Swagger Documentation: Interactive API documentation available via Swagger at http://localhost:8080/swagger.
-Global Exception Handling: Implements global exception handling to ensure robustness and reliability, providing consistent error handling throughout the application.
+Global Exception Handling: Robust error handling for reliability.
-Docker Containerization: The application is containerized using Docker, enabling easy deployment and scalability across various environments.
+Docker Containerization: Easy deployment and scalability across environments.
-Docker Compose: Includes a Docker Compose file with three services: task service, PostgreSQL database, and PGAdmin for database visualization and interaction.
+Docker Compose: Includes services for task management, PostgreSQL database, and PGAdmin.

 Setup Instructions
-To set up the User Management System locally using Docker Compose, follow these steps:
+To set up Taskify locally using Docker Compose:

-Clone the Repository: Clone this repository to your local machine using git clone.
+Clone the Repository: Clone the repository to your local machine.
-Navigate to Docker Compose File: Open a terminal or command prompt, navigate to the directory containing the Docker Compose file (docker-compose.yml).
+Navigate to Docker Compose File: Open a terminal and navigate to the directory containing the Docker Compose file (docker-compose.yml).
-Run Docker Compose: Execute the following command to start the Docker Compose services in detached mode: docker-compose up -d
+Run Docker Compose: Execute docker-compose up -d to start the services in detached mode.

 Conclusion
-The User Management System is a robust and scalable backend solution built with modern technologies and best practices.
-From token-based authentication to global exception handling, every aspect of the application is designed to deliver a seamless user experience while ensuring reliability, security, and maintainability.

-Contributing
-Contributions to the User Management System are welcome!
-If you encounter any issues or have suggestions for improvements, feel free to comment.
+Taskify offers a seamless Task Management solution, leveraging modern technologies and best practices.
+With robust features and reliable performance, it ensures a smooth user experience while maintaining security and scalability.

+Credentials
+Admin Credentials: admin@email.com / P@$$w0rd
+User Credentials: user@email.com / P@$$w0rd

 Credits
-The User Management System is developed and maintained by Amanuel Eshete.
+Taskify is developed and maintained by Amanuel Eshete.